lucadellalib/focalcodec/README.md

 ## ▶️ Quickstart

-**NOTE**: the `audio-samples` directory contains audio samples that you can download and use to test the codec.
+**NOTE**: the `audios` directory contains audio samples that you can download and use to test the codec.

 You can easily load the model using `torch.hub` without cloning the repository: